Locko2901/BetterChatBot/README.md

 ***

-Your bots should now be correctly set up and running. ^^
+Your bot should now be correctly set up and running. ^^